Video & Slides, 4.5 CPD Hours

 How to fully utilise the DST for proficient children’s continuing care assessments

-• Explore the latest DST changes: update your knowledge and practice
+• Consolidate your knowledge and practice using the DST

 • Enhance your understanding on the domains of the DST